Bao from Yum Bun

-After 8 minutes we had perfectly steamed, if not quite perfectly shaped mantou, ready to be rammed with pork braised in a fermented tofu sauce, a quick cucumber pickle (recipes below), lettuce and Japanese mayo.
-I ate three and felt the oof; despite their fluffy appearance they are incredibly filling and considering that we also made char siu and custard buns…is someone had pushed me out of the door I could’ve rolled to the bus stop.
+After 8 minutes we had perfectly steamed, if not quite perfectly shaped buns, ready to be rammed with pork braised in a fermented tofu sauce, a quick cucumber pickle (recipes below), lettuce and Japanese mayo.
+I ate three and felt the oof; despite their fluffy appearance they are incredibly filling and considering that we also made char siu and custard buns… if someone had pushed me out of the door I could’ve rolled to the bus stop.

 School of Wok

 The steamed bun fun class runs from 10.30am-4.30pm and costs £130.
 I was invited to review the class and therefore didn’t pay.

 Bao Bun Recipe (recipe courtesy of School of Wok)

 530g medium gluten wheat flour

 5g dried yeast mixed with 100g warm water to activate

 Activate the yeast and then add to rest of the ingredients and knead well.